The sunrise and sunset vary based on the time of year.

-Welcome to St. Barts (St Barths, St Barthelemy)
+Looking to rent a villa in St. Barts (St Barths, St Barthelemy)?

 Deciding on a Saint Barts villa might seem a little overwhelming, as there are so many to choose from.
 Use our detailed listing below to help you narrow down the options as you browse private island homes.
 While some prefer the familiarity of a hotel, St. Barts is better known for its numerous private homes that are available for rent.
 These are the choice of many visitors, as they provide the ultimate in privacy and comfort.
 Most have pools, and many are located within walking distance to the beach, like the Maison Villa and Mahogany Villa.
 Villas on St. Barts are perfect for honeymooners, couples, families, and friends traveling together.

 What's special about St. Barts?

 At just eight square miles, St. Barts--officially Saint St. Barthelemy--may be one of the tiniest islands in the Caribbean, but it has certainly become a big name among the rich and famous.
 This little slice of paradise is well-known as a vacation hotspot for the wealthy, and it doesn't hold back in putting on the Ritz.
 However, you don't have to be a movie star or millionaire to enjoy all that Saint Barts has to offer... just don't expect to do any bargain shopping during your stay here.